Prompt Disentanglement via Language Guidance and Representation Alignment for Domain Generalization: Abstract

 \section{Abstract}

-Domain Generalization (DG) seeks to develop a versatile model capable of performing effectively on unseen target domains.
-Notably, recent advances in pre-trained Visual Foundation Models (VFMs), such as CLIP, have demonstrated considerable potential in enhancing the generalization capabilities of deep learning models.
-Despite the increasing attention toward VFM-based domain prompt tuning within DG, the effective design of prompts capable of disentangling invariant features across diverse domains remains a critical challenge.
-In this paper, we propose addressing this challenge by leveraging the controllable and flexible language prompt of the VFM.
-Noting that the text modality of VFMs is naturally easier to disentangle, we introduce a novel framework for text feature-guided visual prompt tuning.
-This framework first automatically disentangles the text prompt using a large language model (LLM) and then learns domain-invariant visual representation guided by the disentangled text feature.
-However, relying solely on language to guide visual feature disentanglement has limitations, as visual features can sometimes be too complex or nuanced to be fully captured by descriptive text.
-To address this, we introduce Worst Explicit Representation Alignment (WERA), which extends text-guided visual prompts by incorporating an additional set of abstract prompts.
-These prompts enhance source domain diversity through stylized image augmentations, while alignment constraints ensure that visual representations remain consistent across both the original and augmented distributions.
-Experiments conducted on major DG datasets, including PACS, VLCS, OfficeHome, DomainNet, and TerraInc, demonstrate that our proposed method outperforms state-of-the-art DG methods.
+Domain Generalization (DG) seeks to develop models that perform well on unseen target domains by learning domain-invariant representations.
+Recent advances in pre-trained Visual Foundation Models (VFMs), such as CLIP, have shown strong potential for enhancing DG through prompt tuning.
+However, existing VFM-based prompt tuning methods often focus on task-specific adaptation rather than disentangling domain-invariant features, leaving cross-domain generalization insufficiently explored.
+In this paper, we address this challenge by fully leveraging the controllable and flexible language prompt in VFMs.
+Observing that the text modality is inherently rich in semantics and easier to disentangle, we propose a novel framework termed Prompt Disentanglement via Language Guidance and Representation Alignment (PADG).
+PADG first employs a large language model (LLM) to disentangle textual prompts into domain-invariant and domain-specific components, which then guide the learning of domain-invariant visual representations.
+To complement the limitations of text-only guidance, we further introduce the Worst Explicit Representation Alignment (WERA) module, which enhances visual invariance by simulating bounded domain shifts through learnable stylization prompts and aligning representations between original and perturbed samples.
+Extensive experiments on mainstream DG benchmarks, including PACS, VLCS, OfficeHome, DomainNet, and TerraInc, demonstrate that PADG consistently outperforms existing state-of-the-art methods, validating its effectiveness in robust domain-invariant representation learning.